Posts

 Image

 A variety of spicy Korean kimchi introduction: Hello, readers!
 Today, let's explore an intriguing cultural question: Why do Koreans love spicy food so much?
 It’s a topic that fascinates both locals and foreigners alike.
-If you’ve ever visited Korea or tried Korean cuisine, chances are you’ve noticed the bold use of chili pepper in everything—from soups and stews to side dishes and even snacks.
+If you’ve ever visited Korea or tried Korean cuisine , chances are you’ve noticed the bold use of chili pepper in everything—from soups and stews to side dishes and even snacks.
 But the answer goes far beyond just taste preferences.
 To understand Korea’s spicy food culture, we need to dive into its history, culinary evolution, emotional associations, and even the physiological effects of spice.
-So grab a warm drink and let’s dive into this flavorful journey! 🌶️ A Bit of History: Chili Peppers Were Not Always Korean Contrary to what many people assume, chili peppers are not ...
+So grab a warm drink and let’s dive into this flavorful journey! 🌶️ A Bit of History: Chili Peppers Were Not Always Korean Contrary to what many people assume, chili peppers are ...

 Hwaseong Fortress, a UNESCO World Heritage Site: How Solo Foreign Travelers Can Easily Visit from Incheon Airport